jtdaugherty/brick/docs/index.rst

 The event type is the type of events that your event handler (``appHandleEvent``) will handle.
-The underlying ``vty`` library provides ``Graphics.Vty.Event``, and this forms the basis of all events we will handle with ``brick`` applications.
-However, that is often not enough.
+The underlying ``vty`` library provides ``Graphics.Vty.Event`` and this forms the basis of all events we will handle with ``brick`` applications.
+The ``defaultMain`` function expects an ``App s Event`` since this is a common case.

+However, we often need to extend our notion of events beyond those originating from the keyboard.
 Imagine an application with multiple threads and network or disk I/O. Such an application will need to have its own internal events to pass to the event handler as (for example) network data arrives.
 To accommodate this we allow an ``App`` to use an event type of your own design, so long as it provides a constructor for ``vty``'s ``Event`` type (``appLiftVtyEvent``).
 For more details, see `Using Your Own Event Type`_.

 The various fields of ``App`` will be described in the sections below.